-Although management believes it follows best practices with regard to forest sustainability and general forest management, there can be no assurance that the established harvest levels of NB Timberlands and Maine Timberlands is correct, or that management's forest management planning, including silviculture, will have the intended result of ensuring that Acadian's asset base remains stable or appreciates over time.
-If management's estimates of merchantable inventory are incorrect or the annual harvest is too high, harvesting levels on Acadian's timberlands may result in depletion of Acadian's timber assets.
+Although management believes it follows best practices with regard to forest sustainability and general forest management, there can be no assurance that the established harvest levels of NB Timberlands and Maine Timberlands and management's forest management planning, including silviculture, will have the intended result of ensuring that Acadian's asset base remains stable or appreciates over time.
+If management's estimates of merchantable inventory are incorrect or the annual harvest is too high, harvesting levels of Acadian's timberlands may result in depletion of Acadian's timber assets.